The Underwriting Agencies Council (UAC

 ) has announced that they have signed a deal with the London-based Managing General Agents Association (MGAA).

-, said that the deal brings together two organisations with similar goals.
+, general manager of UAC, said that the deal brings together two organisations with similar goals.

 The move follows a similar deal announced recently with the American Association of Managing General Agents (AAMGA)